paypal/butterfly/docs/Installing-Butterfly.md

 ## Installing an extension

-1. Copy its jar file to the `lib` folder under Butterfly installation folder
+1. Copy its jar file to the `extensions` folder under Butterfly installation folder
 1. Run `butterfly –l` and check if your extension has been installed

 ### If your extension needs Maven